 Molecular biology is a field of science that explores and closely studies the structures and functions of cells that are essential to life, on a molecular level.
 It’s an intriguing and complex field that isn’t completely understood yet – providing plenty of opportunities for people with a scientifically curious mind to investigate, understand and teach the concepts behind how cells function and make life possible.

+Study molecular biology; become a molecular biologist, right?
+Not always - there are several avenues you can take for in this field.
 Graduates with a molecular biology degree often find work in medical testing laboratories or with biotechnology companies conducting research or investigations with advanced technologies, or with universities in a teaching role.
 Alternatively, many graduates use these programs as a stepping stone to a PhD or for entry into graduate medical courses.